 Note: challenges described here are common to any SPA application.
-The ScandiPWA (and alternative solutions) way of solving those challanges is described here.
+The ScandiPWA (and alternative solutions) way of solving those challenges is described here.

 By design Magento front-end can not be separated from the Magneto back-end.
 This is because it is rendered on the server side, so you need a complete Magento instance to render the HTML for the browser (client).